minio/docs/source/reference/minio-server/minio-server.rst

    The private key associated to the the :envvar:`MINIO_KMS_KES_CERT_FILE` x.509 certificate to use when authenticating to the KES server.
-   The KES server requires clients to present both their certificate and private key for performing mutual TLS (mTLS).
+   The KES server requires clients to present their certificate for performing mutual TLS (mTLS).

    See the :minio-git:`KES wiki <kes/wiki/Configuration#policy-configuration>`
    for more complete documentation on KES access control.